Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/redshift-external-oauth.md

 ### 3. Create the Okta API

 1. Expand the **Security** section and click **API** from the Okta sidebar menu.
 2. On the API screen, click **Add authorization server**.
 Give the authorization server a name (a nickname for your data warehouse account would be appropriate).
-For the **Audience** field, copy and paste your data warehouse login URL (for example, https://abdc-ef1234.snowflakecomputing.com).
+For the **Audience** field, copy and paste your data warehouse login URL.
 Give the server an appropriate description and click **Save**.

 <Lightbox src="/img/docs/dbt-cloud/create-okta-api.png" width="60%" title="The Okta API window with the Audience value set." />